subfuzion/appmesh-blog/colorapp/walkthrough.md

 "CREATE_COMPLETE"
 ```

-Now let's configure mesh resources and deploy the application.

 ## Deploy the application

+Now that we've deployed our infrastructure resources for testing, let's configure our mesh and finally deploy the Color App.

 ### Configure App Mesh resources